Your baby, your body, your partner and the prenatal visit, plus tips for the 39th week of pregnancy.

-Keep watching for signs of labor and rest.
 Water intake should remain high for the remaining two weeks of pregnancy.
 Activity is not really restricted, per se, but high impact aerobics and running are not the best choices in exercise.
-However, yoga, stretching, and pregnancy massage are perfect during week 39.
+However, yoga, stretching, and pregnancy massage is perfect during week 39.

 Travel is prohibited at this point in the pregnancy, so if you forgot to see friends and family members before now — they will just have to wait.

 Life is about to change, and in the coming weeks, you may feel you are losing your mind to sleep deprivation.
 Being a father is just as hard as being a mother, despite the fact that she does all the heavy lifting.
 The first days after the baby is born, women tend to need more help than they are willing to ask for — so make sure you are prepared.
 Fixing dinners and freezing them ahead of time is a great option for those long days and night.
 Asking friends and family to watch other children or pets is another fantastic choice.

 Everything a pregnant woman is supposed to do – you have already done!
 The pregnancy is in the last two weeks and even walking feels like work.
 Fluid is collecting in hands, feet, ankles, legs, and face.
 That pregnancy glow turned into a pregnancy mask is no longer flirty and warming.
 Excess weight has the back feeling like is bowing out of control and fatigue is the most overpowering feeling on earth, but you're in the home stretch now!